auritradey8/My-Portfolio/README.md

-💼 My Personal Portfolio
 Welcome to my portfolio repository!
-This showcases my projects, skills, academics and experiences in development and leadership.

-🌟 About Me
-I'm a developer passionate about building web applications and promoting tech culture.
-My portfolio highlights both personal and professional projects.

-📁 Featured Projects
-Utsav Universe: A platform for organizing Indian events (weddings, birthdays).
-Tech: Node.js, MongoDB, JavaScript

-TarangTutor: A responsive website for a Personal Tutor.
-Tech: Node.js, MongoDB, JavaScript

-Personal Portfolio: Showcasing my skills, blog, and achievements.
-Tech: HTML, CSS, JavaScript

-⚙️ Tech Stack
-Languages: JavaScript, Python, HTML, CSS, Java, C++
-Frameworks: React, Node.js
-Databases: MongoDB, Firebase
-Tools: Git, VS Code
+This repository showcases my projects, skills, academics, and experiences in development and leadership.
+I am a developer passionate about building web applications and fostering a tech-driven culture.
+My portfolio includes both personal and professional projects such as Utsav Universe, a platform for organizing Indian events like weddings and birthdays, TarangTutor, a responsive website for a personal tutor, and my Personal Portfolio, which showcases my skills, blog, and achievements.
+My tech stack includes JavaScript, Python, HTML, CSS, Java, and C++, with frameworks like React and Node.js.
+I have experience working with databases such as MongoDB and Firebase, and I utilize tools like Git and VS Code for development.

 📫 Contact
 Email: auritra16970@gmail.com